 - A seminar in which the research paper is on a topic of Indian or indigenous law.
 The seminar paper topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement.

 - Completion of a casenote or comment on a topic of Indian or indigenous law as a member of the Tulsa Law Review, the Energy Law Journal, or the Tulsa Journal of Comparative and International Law.
 The casenote or comment topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement.

 - An independent research project which includes a law review quality research paper on a topic of Indian law.
 The research paper topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement.
 This option may be used to satisfy the research paper requirement only if the student, through no fault of his/her own, is unable to satisfy this requirement by any of the other available options.

 BLOCK II: Related coursework.

-Two (2) courses from the following list of related courses offered regularly within the Law School or the University's Graduate School.
-In selecting from these related courses, students may not take more than one course outside the Law School.
+Two (2) courses from the following list of related courses offered regularly within the College of Law or the University's Graduate School.
+In selecting from these related courses, students may not take more than one course outside of the College of Law.